 Trade repositories must complete an application form when applying to ASIC for an ADTR licence.
 The application kit includes a guide to assist in completing the application form, as well as the application form itself.

 The application form should be submitted to ASIC at the time of formal application.
-ASIC encourages the submission of draft applications prior to lodgment of a formal application.
+ASIC encourages the submission of draft applications prior to lodgement of a formal application.
 Please refer to the Schedule of Corporations Fees for the fees associated with an ADTR licence application.